LFL-Lab/SQuADDS/README.md

 We welcome contributions from the community!
 Here is our [work wish list](wish_list.md).

+You can use our [web portal](https://squadds-portal.vercel.app) to contribute your files - [https://squadds-portal.vercel.app](https://squadds-portal.vercel.app)

 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started and absolutely feel free to reach out to us if you have any questions.

 ---